-The tax expenditures for Import Duty and the Customs User Fee are broken down based on the legislation which facilitates each tax expenditure.
+The tax expenditures for Import Duty and the Customs Administration Fee are broken down based on the legislation which facilitates each tax expenditure.
 Import Duty expenditures are provided for under the Customs Act, various incentive Acts, defined in the charters of some organizations, or through waivers allowed under various pieces of legislation.

 Under the Customs Act, tax expenditures for import duty are provided for under the Second and Third Schedule to the Act, by allowing for reduced rates of duty (in most cases, zero per cent) for specified imports for specified reasons or importers.
 The expenditure estimates have been summarized by broad categories, in order to provide consistent classifications with the GCT expenditures.
-Certain regulations were also in place to waive the CUF on imports for specific programs.
+Certain regulations were also in place to waive the CAF on imports for specific programs.

 Most tax incentive Acts provide for a concession on import duty for capital machinery and equipment, and some consumables, specific to the industry in question.
-More limited exemptions are provided for the CUF.
-Since 1 January 2014, the Government implemented policy changes as per The Fiscal Incentives (Miscellaneous Preventions) Act, 2013 which endorsed changes to the structure of incentives offered to commercial importers with respect to duty relief on productive inputs.
-The Fiscal Incentives (Miscellaneous Preventions) Act, 2013 is the overarching incentive legislations and supplants repealed enactments as outlined in the legislation (Fiscal Incentives (Miscellaneous Preventions) and supplants repealed enactments as outlined in the legislation (Fiscal Incentives (Miscellaneous Preventions) and supplants repealed enactments as outlined in the legislation (Fiscal Incentives (Miscellaneous Preventions) and supplants repealed enactments as outlined in the legislation (Fiscal Incentives (Miscellaneous Preventions) and supplants repealed enactments as outlined in the legislation (Fiscal Incentives (Miscellaneous Preventions) and supplants repealed enactments as outlined in the legislation (Fiscal Incentives (Miscellaneous Preventions) and supplants repealed enactments as outlined in the legislation (Fiscal Incentives (Miscellaneous Preventions) and supplants repealed enactments as outlined in the legislation (Fiscal Incentives (Miscellaneous Preventions) and supplants repealed enactments as outlined in the legislation (Fiscal Incentives (Miscellaneous Preventions) and supplants repealed enactments as outlined in the legislation (Fiscal Incentives (Miscellaneous Preventions) and supplants repealed enactments as outlined in the legislation (Fiscal Incentives (Miscellaneous Preventions) and the prevention of the legislation (Fiscal Incentives (Miscellaneous Preventions) and the prevention of the legislation (Fiscal Incentives (Miscellaneous Preventions) and the legislation (Fiscal Incen
+More limited exemptions are provided for the CAF.
+Since January 1, 2014, the Government implemented policy changes as per The Fiscal Incentives (Miscellaneous Preventions) Act, 2013 which endorsed changes to the structure of incentives offered to commercial importers with respect to duty relief on productive inputs.
+The Fiscal Incentives (Miscellaneous Preventions) Act, 2013 is the overarching incentive legislations and supplants repealed enactments as outlined in the legislation (Fiscal Incentives (Miscellaneous Preventions) and supplants repealed enactments as outlined in the legislation (Fiscal Incentives (Miscellaneous Preventions) and supplants repealed enactments as outlined in the legislation (Fiscal Incentives (Miscellaneous Preventions) and supplants repealed enactments as outlined in the legislation (Fiscal Incentives (Miscellaneous Preventions) and supplants repealed enactments as outlined in the legislation (Fiscal Incentives (Miscellaneous Preventions) and supplants repealed enactments as outlined in the legislation (Fiscal Incentives (Miscellaneous Preventions) and supplants repealed enactments as outlined in the legislation (Fiscal Incentives (Miscellaneous Preventions) and supplants repealed enactments as outlined in the legislation (Fiscal Incentives (Miscellaneous Preventions) and supplants repealed enactments as outlined in the legislation (Fiscal Incentives (Miscellaneous Preventions) and supplants repealed enactments as outlined in the legislation (Fiscal Incentives (Miscellaneous Preventions) and the legislation (Fiscal Incentives (Misc

 Incentives (Miscellaneous Preventions) Act 2013, p.
 3).
-As such expenditures for some incentives previously reported on will from 2014 and thereafter be excluded.
+As such expenditures for some incentives previously reported on from 2014 and thereafter, will be excluded.
 Nonetheless, there is a grandfathering process regarding these incentives and as such there will be expected reductions in expenditures for the respective repealed incentives.